 There's another skill that's critical to the question "What does a data scientist do?"
 Effectively communicating the results of their analyses to managers, executives, and other stakeholders is one of the most important parts of the job.
 Data scientists need to make their findings easy to understand for a non-technical audience, so they can use the insights to make informed decisions.
 Therefore, data scientists need to be skilled in:

-- Communications, public speaking, and data visualization.
+- Communications, public speaking and data visualisation.
 Great data scientists have strong verbal communication skills, including storytelling and public speaking.
 In the field of data science, a picture is truly worth a thousand words.
 Presenting data science findings using graphs and charts enables the audience to quickly understand the data, in as little as five seconds or less.
-For that reason, successful data scientists take their data visualizations as seriously as their analyses.
+For that reason, successful data scientists take their data visualisations as seriously as their analyses.

 Data science processes

 Data scientists follow a similar process to complete their projects: